urswilke/miditapyr/README.md

 ## Usage

-miditapyr provides a `MidiFrame` class.
+miditapyr provides a `MidiFrames` class.
 A [jupyter notebook how to use this class](https://miditapyr.readthedocs.io/en/latest/notebooks/midi_frame_usage.html) is shown in the documentation.

 The low-level functions which this class uses are demonstrated in a notebook for [functions usage](https://miditapyr.readthedocs.io/en/latest/notebooks/functions_usage.html).